pilosophos/pilosophos.github.io/src/writing/nes-more-than-game-consoles.md

   <img src="/images/nes-article/newspaper.png" alt="A news clipping talking about " width="600">
   <figcaption class="font-display">
     <p>
-      This news article reports on upcoming programs that would let you buy train tickets, do online shopping, and make hotel reservations all from your very own Famicom.
+      This news article tells of upcoming programs that would let you buy train tickets, do online shopping, and make hotel reservations all from your very own Famicom.
     </p>